Search posted pet transport routes. Choose the transporter behind them.

 What does USDA registration actually mean?+

-USDA registration means the operator is licensed to transport animals commercially under federal law.
+USDA registration means the pet transporter is licensed to transport animals commercially under federal law.
 It's a baseline requirement — not a guarantee of quality.
-Even USDA-registered operators can provide poor service.
-Use USDA registration as a minimum filter, then look at Google reviews, route history, and credentials before making your decision.
+Even USDA-registered transporters can provide poor service.
+Use USDA registration as a minimum filter, then look at their platform reviews, credentials, and bio before making your decision.

 What's the difference between private, semi-private, and ride-share?+